Joel-hou/SmartInspector/README.md

 ### 01 NAT (discard)

-If you openstack external network is not on the same network with your Jumphost (your real HW server),in order to make your external network have Internet access, NAT is necessary to forward your oepnstack external network out
+If you openstack external network is not on the same network with your Jumphost (your real HW server),in order to make your external network accessible, NAT is necessary to forward your oepnstack external network out.

 ```shell
 # on HW server